hamelsmu/oauth-tutorial/simple/README.md

 # Serving Your Site

+## Prerequisites

+1. You have taken the [first tutorial](../local/README.md).

+2. A custom domain that you don't mind experimenting with.
+If you don't have one, you can [buy one here](https://domains.google.com).
+In this example, I'm using the custom domain `hamel.rsvp`.

 ## Render

 [Render](https://render.com/) is a hosting provider that has a free tier that will work for our purposes.
 We just have to learn a little bit about their YAML, but if you did the [first tutorial](../local/README.md), it will be approachable.